Skattepolitik / Tax policy

 As part of Dades’ approach to responsible tax, Dades’ Board of Directors has adopted this Tax Policy.
 Dades’ Board of Directors is ultimately accountable for the compliance with it.

-Dades’ CEO is responsible for ensuring that the applicable Tax Policy is adhered to.
-The responsibility to implement appropriate tax governance measures is delegated to the Newsec, who is overseen by the Finance department.
-Newsec maintains an internal tax process and will ensure ongoing reporting to the Finance director on the progress and status of the responsible tax work.
+Dades’ CEO is responsible for ensuring that the applicable Tax Policy is adhered.
+The responsibility to implement appropriate tax governance measures is clearly defined within the Finance director’s area of responsibility.
+Newsec maintains an internal tax process and will ensure ongoing reporting to the Finance director on the progress and status of the responsible tax work on day-to-day basis.
+The Finance director is assisted by external tax specialist in more detailed and complex tax issues.
 Any material effects or results will be reported to CEO and the Board of Directors by Finance.

 The purpose of the Tax Policy is to maintain a responsible and robust tax approach with the following main objectives: